-At the Institute for the Theory & Practice of International Relations, students and scholars produce policy-relevant knowledge and work to convince policy practitioners in the United States and abroad that careful attention to social science research can improve policy choices and outcomes.
+At the Institute for the Theory & Practice of International Relations, students and scholars produce knowledge and work to convince policymakers in the United States and abroad that careful attention to social science research can improve policy choices and outcomes.
 These intertwining efforts contribute real-life, practical solutions to contemporary international problems.

 A joint venture by Arts & Sciences and the Reves Center for International Studies at William & Mary, the Institute for the Theory & Practice of International Relations provides a home for interdisciplinary, collaborative, internationally-focused student-faculty research that makes a difference in the world.